ahmedeali/documentation/content/applications/productivity/discuss/overview/plan_activities.rst

 Plan activities
 ===============

-Activities can be planned and managed from the chatter by clicking on *Schedule activity*, or through Kanban views.
+Activities can be planned and managed from the chatter by clicking on *activity* tap, or through Kanban views.

 .. image:: plan_activities/schedule_activity.png